ibmresilient/resilient-community-apps/fn_calendar_invite/README.md

 # Resilient Function Calendar Invite

-This Resilient Function package provides a function fn_calendar_invite which will send email and an Outlook calendar invitation to the members and owner of an incident.
+This Resilient Function package provides a function fn_calendar_invite which will send an email with a calendar invitation in ICS format to the members and owner of an incident.
+(ICS file can be used by several email and calendar programs including Microsoft Outlook, Google Calendar and Apple Calendar.)

 Also included in the package: